cw-do/esac-v1/knowledge/module6.md

   - 9m 15A → `conf_9000mm_15p0A_60Hz`

 ### 3.2 Required measurement types
-- Transmission is always needed for the first configuration.
+- Transmission is always needed for all configurations but once for initial temperature.
 - Scattering is required for all configurations.

 ### 3.3 Sample positions